Off-policy Evaluation in Doubly Inhomogeneous Environments: Theoretical Results

 In this section, we focus on investigating the theoretical properties of our proposed model-free estimators.
 Consistencies and convergence rates of the model-based estimators can be established based on existing analyses of EM algorithms \citep[see e.g.,][]{wu1983convergence,balakrishnan2017statistical} and we omit the details to save space.

+\textbf{\textit{Summary}}.
 We begin with a summary of our theoretical results.
-Theorem \ref{thm:rateofconvergence} is concerned with the convergence rates of the proposed value estimators.
+Theorem \ref{thm:rateofconvergence} presents the convergence rates of the proposed value estimators.
 In particular, for a sufficiently large $L$, we show that the estimated average effect $\widehat{\eta}^{\pi}$, individual-specific effect $\widehat{\eta}_i^{\pi}$, time-specific effect $\widehat{\eta}_t^{\pi}$ and individual- and time-specific $\widehat{\eta}_{i,t}^{\pi}$ converge at a rate of $(NT)^{-1/2}$, $T^{-1/2}$, $N^{-1/2}$ and $\min^{-1/2}(N,T)$, respectively, up to some logarithmic factors.
 Theorem \ref{thm:asymnormal} establishes the limiting distributions of these estimators.
+We next impose some technical assumptions.